 • Join a student organization.
 Participate in campus activities.
 Visit the Student Life Office

-• Volunteer through the Service-Learning Center
+• Volunteer with the Center for Community Engaged Learning

 • Schedule an appointment with academic advisor to set up academic plan